 By Mark Ainsdale.
 Last updated 13th July 2021.
 Welcome to our guide on MRSA settlements, where we answer the question, “can you sue a hospital for getting MRSA?”
 The title is a great question and, unfortunately, still a personal injury claim problem in the world.
-There are many factors to consider when filing a MRSA claim in terms of how much compensation can be claimed if MRSA is acquired due to the negligence of a hospital environment and the overall outcome.
-Over the last several years the NHS trust has made over £25 million in claim payments to the sufferers of this superbug.
+There are many factors to consider when filing an MRSA claim about how much compensation you could claim if acquiring MRSA due to the negligence of a hospital environment and the overall outcome.
+The last several years would see the NHS Trust making over £25 million in claim payments to the sufferers of this superbug.

-There are three distinct types of legal claims you can be compensated for when a patient contracts MRSA for which are considered civil suits for compensation claims.
-The first is if a hospital as been negligent and a superbag has been transmitted there as with, care givers, healthcare providers and residential homes.
-The second is the negligence of treatment for a MRSA infection and the third is a breach of the Control of Substances Hazardous to Health (COSSH).
+There are three distinct types of legal claims you can be compensated for when a patient contracts MRSA.
+The first is if a hospital has been negligent and a superbug has been transmitted with caregivers, healthcare providers and residential homes.
+The second is the negligence of treatment for an MRSA infection, and the third is a breach of the Control of Substances Hazardous to Health (COSSH).
 Any of these, if successful, could result in the NHS making MRSA settlements.

-Over the past several years MRSA has had a decline worldwide over 50% from 2005 with less than 31,000 severe cases and under 9,000 deaths.
-According to the CDC, MRSA is still a severe threat to patients and in fact over 30% of people carry the staph bacteria but only 2% of the population carry MRSA but the problem lies with the invisibility of outward signs of being infected.
-Here at Medical Negligence Assist we follow and stay abreast on all legal proceedings and claims of MRSA infections and negligence cases to give you the best representation and legal competency so that all the processes and procedures are covered allowing you to recuperate as quickly as possible.
+Over the past several years, there’s a worldwide decline of over 50% in MRSA.
+That comes from there being less than 31,000 severe cases and under 9,000 deaths.
+According to the CDC, MRSA is still a severe threat to patients, and in fact, over 30% of people carry staph bacteria, but only 2% of the population carry MRSA.
+Still, the problem lies with the invisibility of outward signs of being infected.
+Here at Medical Negligence Assist, we follow and stay abreast on all legal proceedings and claims of MRSA infections and negligence cases to give you the best representation and legal competency so that all the processes and procedures are covered, allowing you to recuperate as quickly as possible.

 What is MRSA?

 Before we answer the question, “can you sue a hospital for getting MRSA”, let’s explain what MRSA is.
 So, MRSA is a superbug that has built up resistance to commonly used antibiotics like Methicillin that were once effective in killing staph.
 These resistant bacteria are called methicillin-resistant staphylococcus aureus or MRSA.
-The Staph bacteria can cause various and relatively minor infections however this is not a bacteria to be underestimated as it can lead to very serious infections connected with the heart lungs and blod.
+The Staph bacteria can cause various and relatively minor infections; however, this is not a bacteria to be underestimated.
+It can lead to very serious infections connected with the heart, lungs and blood.

-When outward signs of the bacteria start to be pronounced on the skin the patient will see signs like boils, impetigo, abscesses and wound infections that will not heal with administered antibiotics.
-Staph can also enter the blood stream causing lung infections, heart valve issues and septicaemia or blood infections.
+When outward signs of the bacteria start to be pronounced on the skin, the patient will see signs like boils, impetigo, abscesses and wound infections that will not heal with administered antibiotics.
+Staph can also enter the bloodstream causing lung infections, heart valve issues and septicaemia or blood infections.
 But if MRSA develops due to someone else’s actions or lack thereof, you could claim MRSA settlements.

 MRSA Prevention and Hospital Negligence

 MRSA prevention in hospitals, health care facilities, residential home care and physician offices has been under a microscope for several years as the MRSA claims keep flooding courts and solicitors offices.
-Cleanliness and meticulous hygiene is of extreme importance and these facilities must keep records, reports, guidelines and documentation of everything that happens within their walls.
+Cleanliness and meticulous hygiene are of extreme importance, and these facilities must keep records, reports, guidelines and documentation of everything that happens within their walls.

-The failure of staff within these facilities to perform basic prevention measures such as washing hands, sterilising equipment, walls, floors, counters, instruments, and bedding after each and every patient is seen, treated or discharged otherwise they could face serious accusations and claims against them.
+The failure of staff within these facilities to perform basic prevention measures such as washing hands, sterilising equipment, walls, floors, counters, instruments, and bedding after every patient is seen, treated or discharged otherwise, they could face serious accusations and claims against them.

-In the UK alone over 16,500 cases of Staph bloodstream infections saw an increase of 8% over last year during the same time period of August of 2015 to August of 2016.
-With that being said hospital negligence seems to be on the decline.
-Only 4% of the bloodstream infections were related to MRSA within a hospital setting and over 60% of the 1,477 MRSA cases reported were due to being contracted outside of a hospital.
+In the UK alone, over 16,500 cases of staph bloodstream infections saw an increase of 8% over last year during the same time period of August 2015 to August 2016.
+With that being said, hospital negligence seems to be on the decline.
+Only 4% of the bloodstream infections were related to MRSA within a hospital setting, and over 60% of the 1,477 MRSA cases reported were due to being contracted outside of a hospital.

 So, where does the virus begin for those eventually receiving MRSA settlements?
-Those usually contract MRSA with compromised immune systems such as those in hospitals, home facilities, clinics and health care provider situations.
-Those with a compromised immune system could be long term hospital stays, cancer suffers or those who take medications that weaken the immune system, dialysis patients, illegal intravenous drug users and those who have undergone surgery and returned to the hospital within the year.
+Those usually contract MRSA with compromised immune systems, such as hospitals, home facilities, clinics, and healthcare provider situations.
+Those with a compromised immune system could be long-term hospital stays, cancer suffers or those who take medications that weaken the immune system, dialysis patients, illegal intravenous drug users and those who have undergone surgery and returned to the hospital within the year.

-Over 55% of hospital or health care facilities with contracted MRSA cases have been associated with the methicillin resistant strain of staph.
-MRSA is usually contracted by skin to skin contact where there is an open skin area whether through surgery, burn, needle, or other instruments or foreign body punctures to the skin.
-The health care facilities have vast numbers of patients along with healthcare workers present and this presents a great opportunity for bacteria to spread rapidly.
-MRSA bacteria can survive for a long time on surfaces like counters, door handles, floors and objects that can transfer the bacteria amongst several people rapidly.
+Over 55% of hospital or health care facilities with contracted MRSA cases have been associated with the methicillin-resistant strain of staph.
+MRSA is usually contracted by skin to skin contact where there is an open skin area, whether through surgery, burn, needle, or other instruments or foreign body punctures to the skin.
+The health care facilities have vast numbers of patients and healthcare workers present, which presents a great opportunity for bacteria to spread rapidly.
+MRSA bacteria can survive for a long time on surfaces like counters, door handles, floors, and objects that can rapidly transfer the bacteria amongst several people.

 Can a Claim be Made for a Person who Contracts MRSA Through a Hospital?

 When wondering, “can you sue a hospital for getting MRSA,” you may also wonder if those contracting it via the hospital can claim.
-The short answer to this is yes, but it is always strongly advised that you use a solicitor that has years of experience and good outcomes when it comes to dealing with any medical negligence case.
-Medical negligence is complex to say the least and can be very difficult to comprehend in parts.
-It is no longer acceptable in the eyes of the courts to simply state that you contracted MRSA through a hospital because of the common knowledge that hospitals cannot always reduce or eliminate MRSA completely.
-The courts will only look at the MRSA guidelines and policies of the hospital in question regarding risk assessments and precaution taken by the hospital.
+The short answer to this is yes, but it is always strongly advised that you use a solicitor with years of experience and good outcomes when dealing with any medical negligence case.
+Medical negligence is complex, to say the least, and can be very difficult to comprehend in parts.
+It is no longer acceptable in the eyes of the courts to state that you contracted MRSA through a hospital because of the common knowledge that hospitals cannot always reduce or eliminate MRSA.
+The courts will only look at the MRSA guidelines and policies of the hospital in question regarding risk assessments and precautions taken by the hospital.

 Our experienced and knowledgeable solicitors will sequester documents from the hospital in terms of their guidelines and policies for prevention and risk factors associated with MRSA to be able to assess your unique case and claims.
-If they find substantial means for action on your part they will render their claim on the court system that will have final say if you have a potential claim against the hospital.
+If they find substantial means for action on your part, they will render their claim on the court system to have the final say if you have a potential claim against the hospital.

-There has to be proof that you contracted MRSA from the hospital or residential home and it must be proven that the treatment you received was negligent in some way.
-You and your personally selected team of solicitors will have to prove that if the treatment you received had been appropriate you would have not contracted MRSA and the actual infection of MRSA has to have caused you injury or some loss.
+There has to be proof that you contracted MRSA from the hospital or residential home, and it must be proven that the treatment you received was negligent in some way.
+You and your personally selected team of solicitors will have to prove that if the treatment you received had been appropriate, you would not have contracted MRSA and the actual infection of MRSA has to have caused you injury or some loss.
 Please get in touch to see how you could claim any MRSA settlements.

 What Happens Next